Cramer-Lundberg model for some classes of extremal Markov sequences: Model for the Kendall random walk

 We need to calculate $\delta(u) = \Lambda(0,u)$.
 Thus

 Now we have for $v>u$

 and if $v\leqslant u$

-Since the above integral equations are very complicated and require the use of additional mathematical tools we hope to consider this problem in the future proposing it as an open question from the work written here.

-{\bf Acknowledgements.} This paper is a part of project "First order Kendall maximal autoregressive processes and their applications", which is carried out within the POWROTY/REINTEGRATION programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.
+This final formula shall be treated as the integral functional equation for the function $\Lambda$ and its solution (in general or depending on the specified step distributions $\mu$ and $\nu$) is an open question. \\ {\bf Acknowledgements.} This paper is a part of project "First order Kendall maximal autoregressive processes and their applications", \\ Grant no POIR.04.04.00-00-1D5E/16, which is carried out within the POWROTY/REINTEGRATION programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.